whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Backdooring-PE-II.md

 As seen on the image, the second opcode of the JMP, BA, has been replaced for 89, meaning that this is the byte that should be replaced in our custom.py.

-Python script (the only arranged change is at the last line):
+Python script (the only arranged change is at the five last hex characters):

 ```term
 root@whitecr0wz:~# cat custom.py